helidon-io/helidon/README.md

 In either case your application is a Java SE program running on the new Helidon Níma WebServer that has been written from the ground up to use Java 21 Virtual Threads.

-In Helidon 4 each request is processed by a dedicated virtual thread so your code is free to perform blocking operations without impacting your server's ability to handle other requests.
-You get all the throughput of a reactive server with none of the complexity.
+With Helidon 4 you get the high throughput of a reactive server with the simplicity of thread-per-request style programming.

+The Helidon SE API in Helidon 4 has changed significantly from Helidon 3.
+The use of virtual threads has enabled these APIs to change from asynchronous to blocking.
+This results in much simpler code that is easier to write, maintain, debug and understand.
+Earlier Helidon SE code will require modification to run on these new APIs.
+For more information see the [Helidon SE Upgrade Guide](https://helidon.io/docs/v4/#/se/guides/upgrade_4x).

+Helidon 4 supports MicroProfile 6.
+This means your existing Helidon MP 3.x applications will run on Helidon 4 with only minor modifications.
+And since Helidon’s MicroProfile server is based on the new Níma WebServer you get all the benefits of running on virtual threads.
+For more information see the [Helidon MP Upgrade Guide](https://helidon.io/docs/v4/#/mp/guides/upgrade_4x).

+New to Helidon?
+Then jump in and [get started](https://helidon.io/docs/v4/#/about/prerequisites).

 ## License